 The Disability Benefits Appeals Process: Federal Appeal

 Posted on behalf of Phillips Disability, P.C. on Aug 31, 2015 in Appeals

 If you have completed all of the levels of the Social Security disability benefits appeals process and either disagree with the decision of the Appeals Council or if they chose not to review your case, your final option for appealing a disability benefits denial is to file a civil lawsuit at the Federal Court level.

-The team of Social Security Disability attorneys at Phillips Disability have years of experience dedicated to appealing denied disability benefits claims.
+A Phoenix Social Security Disability lawyer at Phillips Disability have years of experience dedicated to appealing denied disability benefits claims.
 We can help you get the benefits you need.

 Once you have reached this point, you have exhausted every option for appeal with the Social Security Administration (SSA) and moved onto your final option for an appeal.
 You will have 60 days from receipt of a decision from the Appeals Council to file a civil action with the U.S. District Court in your area.

 A civil complaint will detail the statements of facts and allegations to inform the court of what your case is about.
 The court will then issue a summons, which you must serve to the SSA at one of their designated locations.